aparnachaudhary/aparnachaudhary.github.io/_posts/2019-01-14-The-Site-Reliability-Workbook.md

   > The availability of a system serving interactive requests from users is a critical reliability measure.
 If your system is not responding to requests successfully, it's safe to assume it is not meeting your users' expectations of its reliability.

+  > Turning this specification into an implementation requires making two choices: which of the requests this system serves are valid for the SLI, and what makes a response successful?

 #### Latency - The proportion of valid requests served faster than a threshold.

   > The latency of a system serving interactive requests from users is an important reliability measure.
 A system is not perceived as "interactive" by its users if their requests are not responded to in a timely fashion.

+  > Turning this specification into an implementation requires making two choices: which of the requests this system serves are valid for the SLI, and what threshold marks the difference between requests that are fast enough and those that are not?

   > Latency can be equally important to track for data processing or asynchronous work-queue tasks